Faculty Guide to the Individualized Major

 Faculty Advisors

-• Primary advisors must be from the college (CLAS or CAHNR) from which the student plans to graduate and must be tenured, tenure-track, or in-residence faculty.
+• The primary faculty advisor must be from the college (CLAS or CAHNR) from which the student plans to graduate and must be tenured, tenure-track, or in-residence faculty.

-• Second and third advisors may be from other schools and colleges; they may be adjunct faculty if they will be at UConn as long as the student and if their department permits.
+• The second faculty advisor must represent a different discipline than the primary advisor’s; may be from a school or college other than CLAS/CAHNR; and may be adjunct faculty if they will be at UConn as long as the student and if their department permits.

 We expect students to request feedback from their advisors on their plan of study and statement of purpose with sufficient time to incorporate suggestions for change into the final version of their application.